 - Do you have picnic facilities?

-No appointment is needed.
-Our winery and Tasting Room are open 10am to 4:30pm every day, except for major holidays.
-Please note it’s a good idea to make appointments for large groups.
+We recommend reservations, especially during the Spring and Summer seasons.
+Please note it’s a good idea to make reservations for large groups.
 Tours are limited to 15 people or less.

 We can host groups from 20 to 250 guests for weddings, private tastings and dinners.
-For details, phone our event coordinator at 707.857.9007 or email us at: TastingRoom@closdubois.com
+Our winery grounds offer two manicured outdoor lawn areas and an indoor hospitality suite.
+Please contact our knowledgeable events staff for details at 707.857.9007 or email TastingRoom@closdubois.com

 We are closed on these major holidays: Thanksgiving Day, Christmas Eve/Day, Easter, 4th of July, New Year’s Day.
 We close at 3pm on New Year’s Eve.